 Many motorists on the roads and highways of Sarasota drive without motorist coverage.
 Unfortunately, uninsured drivers make it difficult to file a personal injury claim and collect the damages you rightly deserve in the event of an accident.
 However, while many drivers assume that they are out of luck when they get into a car accident with a driver without insurance, you can still recover damages, either through your own policy’s uninsured motorist coverage or, by using the driver and appointing a law firm to represent you.

 Our uninsured motorist accident attorneys at The Law Place in Sarasota can aggressively assert your right to damages if you were hurt by an uninsured motorist.
 If an accident you have been involved in has resulted in bodily injury, lost wages, and expensive medical bills, contact us at The Law Place today on 941-444-4444 for a free consultation.
-Our experienced attorneys are ready to assist you with your case.
+Our experienced personal injury attorneys are ready to assist you with your case.

 Florida Auto Insurance Laws